jpmorganchase/modular/packages/workspace-resolver/src/resolve-dependencies/README.md

 - `workspaceName`: the name of the starting vertix
 - `workspaces`: a record of workspaces expressed as
   `{ "workspace_name": { workspaceDependencies?: [ 'another_workspace', ...] }, ... }`
-- `breakOnCycle`: Will throw if a cycle (circular dependency) is detected (default: falsy).
-If this is falsy and there is a cycle in the graph, the order in the result will not be reliable by definition.

 ### Examples